radiantflow/etcd-formula/README.rst

 etcd
 ====

-Formula to install and configure etcd.
+Formula to install and configure etcd on Linux and MacOS.

 .. note::

     See the full `Salt Formulas installation and usage instructions
     <http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html>`_.
     Refer to pillar.example and defaults.yaml for configurable values.
-Tested on Linux (Ubuntu), MacOS planned.
-Not verified on Windows OS.

 Available states
 ================